Please refer to the online documentation with

 Source code embedding

-libmdbx provides two official ways for integration in source code form:
+libmdbx provides three official ways for integration in source code form:

 -